 But there is more.
 Not only is He our Shepherd but He chose to identify Himself as the good shepherd - and good is a term that carries with it nobility.
 It stands in sharp contrast to shepherds who were hired hands who worked and cared only for their own self-interests.

 Prayer: We thank You, Lord, for loving us, for being our Good Shepherd and for laying down Your life for us.
 In Jesus’ Name, Amen.

-Scripture for Today: Luke 2:8 Now there were in the same country shepherds living out in the fields, keeping watch over their flock by night.
+Scripture for Today: Luke 2:8 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.